|The Ear Canal|

 - Insertion of any object into the ear canal causing damage to the lining

-- Skin conditions causing breaks in the skin of the ear canal
+- Skin conditions, such as eczema, that cause breaks in the skin of the ear canal

 - Medical conditions resulting in a compromised immune system